-The semen parameters of three patients had round cells above five million before they had SARS-CoV-2, while this number was six after infection.
+The number of patients with more than five million round cells in the semen parameter was three before SARS-CoV-2 infection; this number was six after infection.
 In addition, the leukocytes were above one million on the semen parameters of three patients before SARS-CoV-2, and these three patients had leukocytes above one million after infection.
 Agglutination was not observed on the semen parameters of any patient before SARS-CoV-2 infection, while one patient had grade 4 agglutination after SARS-CoV-2 infection.